 AP US History Content: Notes and Outlines

-Now, I’ll give you notes on the course content so that you can study the facts and connect them to the themes and learning objectives!
-The content is divided into nine different historical periods.
-Under each, I will list important topics with links to notes.
+The content is divided into the nine units and historical periods.
+Under each time period, I'll list important topics with links to notes you can use.
 Every period also includes a link to at least one timeline of significant events.
-I think it's helpful to have these handy so you get a better grasp of the chronology (which will be very helpful on free-response questions).
+I think it's helpful to have these handy so you get a better grasp of the chronology (which will be very helpful for free-response questions).

-The timelines are from APstudynotes.org, and the rest of the notes are from a different site called APnotes.net.
-I choose to source the notes from the second site because it gives a more succinct overview of the content, with key dates and major events bolded.
-It's good for a quick review.
-I'd recommend looking at the chapter outlines on APstudynotes.org if you want to see a longer, more detailed description of historical trends and events.
+The timelines are from AP Study Notes, while the rest of the notes are from a different site called APnotes.net.
+I chose to source the notes from the second website because it gives a more succinct overview of the content, with key dates and major events in bold.
+Overall, it's great for a quick review.

 Period 1: 1491-1607